 Ebook Pricing in 2017.

-This is a great article from Laurence O'Bryan.
+This is a great article from Laurence

 Almost immediately, I did a survey of my book inventory, and thought it was about time for some price restructuring.
 I'm beginning with a holiday special for Christmas.
 This is what I came up with.
 This promotion will go live on Christmas Eve.
 I'm curious to see what my numbers will look like on all these titles.